vacp2p/rfc/waku/mailserver.md

 The envelope MUST be encrypted with a symmetric key agreed between the requester and Mailserver.

 If `Topics` is used the `Cursor` field MUST be specified for the argument order to be unambiguous.
-However, it MAY be set to null. `Topics` is used to specify which topics a node is interested in.
+However, it MAY be set to `null`. `Topics` is used to specify which topics a node is interested in.
 If `Topics` is not empty, a mailserver MUST only send messages that belong to a topic from `Topics` list and `Bloom` value MUST be ignored.

 ### Receiving historic messages